aderaaij/notes-on-the-beginner-s-guide-to-reactjs/readme.md

 In our clickhandler, we now update the state with `setState` and add an extra count to the counter every time we click the button.
 It looks like it should work, but it doesn't though.
 The error message reads something like `Cannot read property 'setState' of undefined`.

 As it turns out, `setState` is undefined because `this` doesn't refer to the upprscope anymore.
 We call the function within another function which means the `this` used with `setState` points to the wrong place.
 To fix this we can do a couple of things.
-One of the easiest ways to solve this is changing the `clickHandler` function to an arrow function:
+One of the easiest ways to solve this is changing the `clickHandler` function into an arrow function:

 ```javascript
 clickHandler = () => {